Fishkeeping is a fairly well-established hobby that most people are familiar with, but what about frog-keeping?

 How Big Do They Get?

-The clue’s in the name; African dwarf frogs are only small.
+The clue’s in the name – African DWARF frogs – the ‘dwarf’ part suggests they are only small.

-On average, these frogs are around 1.5 inches length, but they can reach a maximum of 2 inches.
+On average, they are are around 1.5 inches length, but they can reach a maximum of 2 inches.

 Females tend to be slightly larger than males, by roughly 25 percent.